Peebles Rovers F.C.: History

 Their greatest moment in the Qualifying Cup (South) came in the 1953–54 competition, when they defeated Shawfield Amateurs 6–1, Burntisland Shipyard 7–0, Selkirk 4–2 (all at home) and Coldstream 4–1 after a 1–1 draw away to reach the final.
 Latterly the club is only an associate member of the Scottish Football Association due to the inadequate facilities at Whitestone Park, thus becoming ineligible to compete in the Scottish Cup.

 While Peebles Rovers won many minor and local competitions, the highest level they played at, the Third Division apart, is the East of Scotland League, which they won on six occasions – 1928–29, 1932–33, 1933–34, 1934–35, 1935–36 and 1945–46.

 In the 1966–67, Rovers joined the junior grade of football and entered a period of decline, until they rejoined the senior ranks in the East of Scotland League in 1980–81.
 When that set-up was altered to two divisions in the late-1980s, they found themselves in the second tier, and during this period endured a prolonged period of financial hardship resulting in several members of the squad volunteering in the local town to make ends meet.
 Although they won promotion several times, their stays in the Premier were of short duration.
 In the 2007–08 season, Peebles won promotion to the East of Scotland Premier Division, but were relegated back to the First Division in the 2010–11 season.

 Largest crowds to watch them have been 14,000 and 10,453, both at Easter Road in the Scottish Cup in 1923 and 1961.
 The record gate at Whitestone Park is recorded as 1,750 for the 4–2 first round Scottish Cup win over Gala Fairydean in 1961.

 Michael Wilson was named the club's new manager in April 2020.
 Wilson was joined in December 2020 by Colin Macdonald, a local businessman who accepted the role of Club Chairman.
 Following a poor start to the 2022/23 season, Wilson joined Vale of Leithen, leaving the way clear for Ger Rossi to return as manager for a second spell after a successful period with the club a few years earlier.

+Despite a late run of form saving the club from relegation to the Third Division in the 2024/25 season, the club withdrew from all competitions the following season as their Whitestone Park ground did not meet league requirements, and they had to look for an alternative home park.

+A year later, having failed to come to a resolution, the club tendered its resignation from the East of Scotland Football League after 46 years of membership.
+The club emphasised that the club has not folded, and will continue to look for a way to bring senior football back to Peebles.